HondamunigePrasannaSilva/DLA/Lab4/readme.md

 In this laboratory we will develop a methodology for detecting OOD samples and measuring the quality of OOD detection.

-This laboratory use ad network: `resnet18`
+This laboratory use as network: `resnet18`

 ## Exercise 1: OOD Detection and Performance Evaluation
 In this first exercise we will build a simple OOD detection pipeline and implement some performance metrics to evaluate its performance.